sidharthasingh/easy-apache-directory/README.md

 In this file, which on linux is located in "/etc/apache2/sites-available/", change the directory (default is /var/www/html) to a directory that lies inside the directory that was set while editing Apache.conf.

 >## Cross-Origin Header
 By default, Apache is configured to block the cross-origin requests, the functionality on which this app works.
 So to enable that, i.e, To add the CORS authorization to the header using Apache, simply add the following line inside either the <Directory>, <Location>, <Files> or <VirtualHost> sections of your server config (usually located in a *.conf file, such as httpd.conf or apache.conf), or within a .htaccess file.
+Or simply add this at the end of the "Apache2.conf" file.

+Header set Access-Control-Allow-Origin "*"